GreptimeTeam/greptimedb/docs/rfcs/2023-08-13-metadata-txn.md

 The **TableNameKey**'s lock will be held by the procedure framework.
 ## Drop Table DDL

-`TableInfoKey` and `NextTableRouteKey` will be added with  `__removed-` prefix, and the other above keys will be deleted.
+`TableInfoKey` and `NextTableRouteKey` will be added with  `gt__removed-` prefix, and the other above keys will be deleted.
 The transaction will not compare any keys.
 ## Alter Table DDL

 1. Rename table, updates `TableInfo` and `TableName`.
 Compares `TableInfo`, and the new `TableNameKey` should be empty, and TableInfo should equal the Snapshot when submitting DDL.